Edward Hutton (British Army officer): Australia

 In late November 1901 it was announced that Hutton would become the first General Officer Commanding the Australian Military Forces.
 He was recommended by Field Marshal Lord Roberts after several other officers had refused or were rejected by the government.
 He arrived in Australia in January 1902, and his main task became that of transforming six colonial forces into one national Australian Army.

 In 1904, Hutton promoted what was then a novel idea that Empire military attachés should be sent to witness the clash of Russian and Japanese forces in Manchuria.
 Australian sources reveal a nested array of factors affecting the mission of Colonel John Hoad, who was detached by the Deakin government to serve with the Imperial Japanese Army in 1904–1905.
 Along with other Western military attachés, Hoad had two complementary missions–to assist the Japanese and to observe the Japanese forces in the field during the Russo-Japanese War.

 Hutton resigned as GOC Australian Military Force at the end of 1904.

 Later career

 After his resignation, Hutton was appointed commander of 3rd Division in 1905, holding the command until 1906, and given a post overseeing administration in Eastern Command.
 In November 1907 he was promoted lieutenant general, shortly before his retirement.
+In June 1908 he became colonel commandant of the KRRC, taking over from General Sir Redvers Buller.

 In 1914, he was recalled from retirement to command the newly raised 21st Division in the New Armies – the Australian government having turned down a suggestion he should be offered command of the Australian Imperial Force – but fell ill early in 1915, after a riding accident, and was relieved of command in April.

 In retirement, he wrote a history of the King's Royal Rifle Corps, and a number of pamphlets on military affairs.

 He was a Fellow of the Royal Geographical Society.

-Hutton died in 1923; he was survived by his wife; the couple had no children.
+Hutton died in 1923; he was survived by his wife.

+Hutton had 1 illegitimate child whilst stationed in Cairo.